Charles Grodin: 1990s

 From 1995 to 1999, Grodin hosted his own issues-orientated cable news talk show, The Charles Grodin Show.
 It originated as a nightly show on CNBC, replacing Tom Snyder after he left to start The Late Late Show on CBS.
 The show was dropped by CNBC in 1998, but aired for a final year as a weekly show on MSNBC before ending its run in late 1999.

+2000s
-From 2000 to 2003, he was a political commentator for 60 Minutes II.

-In 2004, Grodin wrote The Right Kind of People, an off-Broadway play about co-op boards in certain buildings in Manhattan.
+From 2000 to 2003, Grodin was a political commentator for 60 Minutes II.
+In 2004, he wrote The Right Kind of People, an off-Broadway play about co-op boards in certain buildings in Manhattan.
 Grodin's commentaries were heard on New York City radio station WCBS and other affiliates of the CBS Radio Network, as well as on the CBS Radio Network's Weekend Roundup.

 After a 12-year-long hiatus from film, in 2006 Grodin returned to acting in the comedy The Ex starring Zach Braff.

-2010s: Career resurgence
+2010s

 In the 2010s, Grodin made more frequent acting appearances, guest starring on television shows such as Law and Order: Special Victims Unit and The Michael J. Fox Show.
 Grodin had several supporting roles in films, including Barry Levinson's The Humbling (2014) and Taylor Hackford's The Comedian (2016).
 He had a prominent supporting role in Noah Baumbach's While We're Young (2015), playing a celebrated documentary filmmaker and the father of one of the lead characters.

 In 2015, Grodin was cast in a recurring role in Louis C.K.'s FX show Louie as Dr. Bigelow, C.K.'s philosophical doctor and mentor in Season 4 and 5.
-In an interview with Deadline, Grodin talked about his relationship with C.K. stating, "I find him to be the single most talented person ...
+In an interview with Deadline Hollywood, Grodin talked about his relationship with C.K. stating, "I find him to be the single most talented person ...
 I've ever worked with, he's a wonderful director, writer, and actor."

 He also portrayed the philanthropist and defrauded investor Carl J. Shapiro in the 2016 miniseries Madoff on ABC based on the Bernie Madoff Ponzi scheme debacle.
 His final movie was An Imperfect Murder: The Private Life of a Modern Woman, released in 2017.

 Grodin was also a prolific author and published his final book in 2013.

 Personal life

-Grodin had two children: daughter Marion (a comedian), from his marriage to Julie Ferguson, and son, Nicholas, from his marriage to Elissa Durwood.
+Grodin was married twice, to Julie Ferguson (divorced) and Elissa Durwood (married 1983).
+He had two children: daughter Marion (a comedienne), from his marriage to Julie Ferguson, and son, Nicholas, from his marriage to Elissa Durwood.
+Elissa's father, Stanley Durwood, founded AMC Theatres, the largest movie theater chain in the world.
 For a period in the 2000s, Grodin gave up show business to be a stay-at-home dad to his children.